aaanu/broken.aaanu.github.io/content/blog/favorite-music-of-2020.md

 4. _Meet the Woo 2_ by Pop Smoke
 5. _Eternal Atake (Deluxe)_ by Lil Uzi Vert
 6. _WHAT WE DREW_ by Yaeji
-7. _Miss Anthropocene_ by Grimes
+7. _Fuck the World_ by Brent Faiyaz
 8. _How I'm Feeling Now_ by Charli XCX
-9. _Fuck the World_ by Brent Faiyaz
+9. _Notes on a Conditional Form_ by The 1975
 10. _Heat Check, Vol. 2_ by WiFiGawd x Tony Seltzer

 If the [ShittyBoyz compilation](https://www.instagram.com/p/CF5RrorB-Yt/) of their best YouTube songs counts, that album would be in my top 5 easily.

-Honorable mentions that I still really love: _My Turn_ by Lil Baby, _1800_ by Ty Fontaine, _Industry Games_ by Chika, _A Muse in her Feelings_ by dvsn, _Notes on a Conditional Form_ by The 1975, _Eat When You're Hungry, Sleep When You're Tired_ by Jay Worthy and Harry Fraud, _City On My Back_ by Rio Da Yung OG, _Attack of the Future Shocked, Flesh Covered, Meatbags of the 85_ by $ilkmoney, and _Yellow Tape_ by Key Glock.
+Honorable mentions that I still really love: _My Turn_ by Lil Baby, _1800_ by Ty Fontaine, _Industry Games_ by Chika, _A Muse in her Feelings_ by dvsn, _Eat When You're Hungry, Sleep When You're Tired_ by Jay Worthy and Harry Fraud, _City On My Back_ by Rio Da Yung OG, _Attack of the Future Shocked, Flesh Covered, Meatbags of the 85_ by $ilkmoney, _We're New Again_ by Makaya McCraven / Gil-Scott Heron, and _Yellow Tape_ by Key Glock.